-DSoft Technology has the ability to perform the following types of analyses to provide engineering and technical analysis support for your satellite and space control mission.
-For additional information and examples of our work, please click here.
+DSoft Technology, Engineering & Analysis has the ability to perform the following types of analyses to provide engineering and technical analysis support for your satellite and space control mission.
+Examples of analysis that we have performed in the past include:

 - Forecasting antenna loading

 - Analysis of satellite breakup

 - Scheduling loading analysis, to include deconfliction capability